Independent reference. Not affiliated with any vendor mentioned on this site.

 25,000+ EPS$520K+/yrNegotiatedLarge enterprise

-Pricing reflects public IBM list prices and partner price sheets as of Q1 2026.
+Pricing reflects public IBM list prices and partner price sheets sampled Q1 2026; the page itself was last updated June 2026 (QRadar SaaS to Palo Alto transition section).
 Negotiated discounts of 25-35 percent are routine on multi-year agreements above 5,000 EPS.
 Maintenance contracts add 20-25 percent annually; QRadar on Cloud rolls maintenance into the subscription.

 On-prem hardware requirements